nunnatsa/ginkgolinter/README.md

   ```go
   Expect(myErrorFunc()).To(Succeed())
   ```
 ***This rule is disabled by default***.
-Use the `--force-succeed=true` command line flag to enable it.
+Use the `--force-succeed` command line flag to enable it.

 ***Note***: This rule **does** support auto-fix, when the `--fix` command line parameter is used.

 ## Suppress the linter
 ### Suppress warning from command line
-* Use the `--suppress-len-assertion=true` flag to suppress the wrong length and cap assertions warning
+* Use the `--suppress-len-assertion` flag to suppress the wrong length and cap assertions warning
-* Use the `--suppress-nil-assertion=true` flag to suppress the wrong nil assertion warning
+* Use the `--suppress-nil-assertion` flag to suppress the wrong nil assertion warning
-* Use the `--suppress-err-assertion=true` flag to suppress the wrong error assertion warning
+* Use the `--suppress-err-assertion` flag to suppress the wrong error assertion warning
-* Use the `--suppress-compare-assertion=true` flag to suppress the wrong comparison assertion warning
+* Use the `--suppress-compare-assertion` flag to suppress the wrong comparison assertion warning
-* Use the `--suppress-async-assertion=true` flag to suppress the function call in async assertion warning
+* Use the `--suppress-async-assertion` flag to suppress the function call in async assertion warning
-* Use the `--forbid-focus-container=true` flag to activate the focused container assertion (deactivated by default)
+* Use the `--forbid-focus-container` flag to activate the focused container assertion (deactivated by default)
-* Use the `--suppress-type-compare-assertion=true` to suppress the type compare assertion warning
+* Use the `--suppress-type-compare-assertion` to suppress the type compare assertion warning
-* Use the `--allow-havelen-0=true` flag to avoid warnings about `HaveLen(0)`; Note: this parameter is only supported from command line, and not from a comment.
+* Use the `--allow-havelen-0` flag to avoid warnings about `HaveLen(0)`; Note: this parameter is only supported from command line, and not from a comment.

 ### Suppress warning from the code